Import to Icon

 A dumpling chain that out-earns steakhouses

-Din Tai Fung generates roughly $27.4 million per U.S. location.1 That's nearly double the Cheesecake Factory.
+Din Tai Fung generates roughly $27.4 million per U.S. location.1 That's nearly double the next closest chain, fine-dining steakhouse Mastro's.
+Roughly two Cheesecake Factories.
 Almost four Chick-fil-As.
-Seven McDonald's.2
+Just under seven McDonald's.2

 The Default

 Every category carries a default story.
-"Chinese food" has one of the strongest.
+For the American diner encountering Din Tai Fung without prior context, "Chinese food" carries one of the most stubborn.

 It's supposed to be cheap.
 It's supposed to be fast.
 Portions should be huge.
-And beneath the surface: an unspoken suspicion.
-Is it clean?
-Is it real?
+And beneath the surface: an unspoken suspicion about hygiene and authenticity.

 The glass wall converts doubt into confidence